 He practices in both the public and private orthopaedics, and teaches Accredited Trainees at Canberra Hospital.

-Ursula Slane McCann PA is a new addition to Dr Roberts’ team, after the retirement of his long standing PA.
-Although relatively new to the practice, she is experienced in the field of Orthopaedic administration.
-She aims to provide a supportive, friendly and practical ear to patients on their journey through their treatment program and recovery.
+Ursula and Leanne are both Personal Assistants to Dr Roberts.
+They aim to provide a supportive, friendly and practical ear to patients on their journey through their treatment program and recovery.